PUTTING WOMEN CENTRE STAGE...

 Sphinx had a marvellous time at our launch yesterday.
 Thanks to all the speakers, Dame Janet Suzman, Rosemary Squire OBE, Tanika Gupa MBE, Penelope Skinner, Tanya Moodie and Jules Haworth and thank you to everyone that came along!
 Read more at our twitter page @sphinxtheatre or #morewomen.

 Supported by Arts Council England's, Grants for the Arts and Womens Playhouse Trust (aka the Wapping Project) this new project is looking to inspire and create new roles for women, re- energising the English theatre repertoire with female-centred and female driven plays by male and female artists.
 Over the coming months we will be working with numerous artists to create new works for stage with extracts and works in progress performances to be performed in a one day festival at the National Theatre on the 28th March 2015.
-Please find the call for submissions below.

 New Arts Council England equality and diversity report